-43.1.5.2.3 Subsequent Exceptional Dispatch
+43.2.5.2.3 Subsequent Exceptional Dispatch

-If the CAISO, during the term of a resource’s Exceptional Dispatch ICPM designation, issues an Exceptional Dispatch to the resource that requires Energy in excess of the sum of the resource’s ICPM Capacity and RA Capacity, the CAISO will increase the capacity designated as Exceptional Dispatch ICPM Capacity by the amount equal to the difference between the Exceptional Dispatch and the sum of the resource’s ICPM Capacity or RA Capacity.
-The increase will be effective for the remainder of the term of the Exceptional Dispatch ICPM Designation and retroactively to the beginning of the 30 day term or the first day of the month in which the increase occurs, whichever is later.
-Any incremental Exceptional Dispatch issued within any 30-day ICPM term does not result in a new 30-day term.
+If the CAISO, during the term of a resource’s Exceptional Dispatch CPM designation, issues an Exceptional Dispatch to the resource that requires Energy in excess of the sum of the resource’s CPM Capacity and RA Capacity, the CAISO will increase the capacity designated as Exceptional Dispatch CPM Capacity by the amount equal to the difference between the Exceptional Dispatch and the sum of the resource’s CPM Capacity or RA Capacity.
+The increase will be effective for the remainder of the term of the Exceptional Dispatch CPM Designation and retroactively to the beginning of the 30-day term or the first day of the month in which the increase occurs, whichever is later.
+Any incremental Exceptional Dispatch issued within any 30-day CPM term does not result in a new 30-day term.

-43.1.5.2.4 Change in RA or ICPM Status
+43.2.5.2.4 Change in RA or CPM Status